A child educator in Saskatchewan has been terminated for sharing a news article on social media, and we need your help to get her job back!

 That all changed on June 12, when Maier was devastated to receive a termination letter, notifying her that the Good Spirit School Division (GSSD) decided to fire her after investigating a social media post she made just days earlier.

-As first reported by The Western Standard, Leah was fired for sharing a LifeSiteNews article in a private Facebook group about a non-profit organization advocating for parents to keep their kids home on Pride Day.
+Leah was fired for sharing a LifeSiteNews article in a private Facebook group about a non-profit organization advocating for parents to keep their kids home on Pride Day.

-So why should this be the case for Leah?
-Especially when she didn't provide any comment with her news post and wasn't even sharing the article with her students.
+Leah didn't provide any comment with her news post and wasn't even sharing the article with her students.